 Their usual milk feed is still a very important part of their diet up until 12 months

-Don’t forget milk – Although your baby has reflux, their usual milk feed is still a very important part of their diet up until 12 months so try not to reduce the milk intake too quickly.
+Don’t forget milk – Although your baby has reflux, their usual milk feed is still a very important part of their diet up until 12 months.
+Try not to reduce the milk intake too quickly.
 Space out your baby’s usual milk feeds and their solid meals so they are not filling up too much at once.

-Although feeding a baby with reflux may seem a little daunting try not to worry, once you have found foods that cause flare ups they can be avoided until your baby’s digestive system has matured.
-If you are concerned at all please do not hesitate to give our Careline a call and you can speak to a Nutritionist.
+Although feeding a baby with reflux may seem a little daunting try not to worry.
+Once you have found foods that cause flare ups they can be avoided until your baby’s digestive system has matured.
+If you are concerned please do not hesitate to give our Careline a call and speak to a Nutritionist.